 Class A Class I Class K Availability Available to the general public through certain Financial Intermediaries.
 Limited to certain investors serviced through a Financial Intermediary receiving a fee from the applicable Fund for shareholder servicing or similar services.
-Limited to certain investors, including certain qualified recordkeepers, financial institutions and employersponsored retirement plans.
+Limited to certain investors, including certain financial institutions, qualified recordkeepers and employer-sponsored retirement plans.
 Minimum Initial Investment \$2,000.
-The investment minimum may be modified, waived or reduced for certain types of investors (e.g., 401(k) or 403(b) plans) and investments as well as for certain fee-based programs where an agreement is in place.
+The investment minimum may be modified, waived or reduced for certain types of investors (e.g. , 401(k) or 403(b) plans) and investments as well as for certain fee-based programs where an agreement is in place.
 There is no minimum investment for Class I shares.
 There is no minimum investment for Class K shares.
 Maximum Investment None.
 None.
 None.
 Initial (Front-End) Sales Charge Yes.
-5.25%, payable at time of purchase.
+5.25% for Equity Funds and 3.75% for Fixed Income Funds, payable at time of purchase.
 Lower sales charges are available for larger investments.
 See the chart under "Class A" section of this Prospectus.
-No. Entire purchase price is invested in shares of a Fund.
-No. Entire purchase price is invested in shares of a Fund.
+No. Entire purchase price is invested in shares of the Fund.
+No. Entire purchase price is invested in shares of the Fund.
 Deferred (CDSC) Sales Charge No, except for purchases of \$1,000,000 or more that are redeemed within 18 months after purchase.
-No. No.

-Class A Class I Class K

-Distribution and Service (Rule 12b-1) Fees 0.25% annual fee.
-No. No.

-Redemption Fees No. No. No.
+No. No. Distribution and Service (12b-1) Fees 0.25% annual fee.
+No. No. Redemption Fees No. No. No.

 The following pages cover additional details about each share class, including information about share class eligibility, initial and deferred sales charges, and sales charge reductions and waivers.
-Information about sales charges and sales charge reductions and waivers is also available free of charge on the Funds' website at www.ssgafunds.com.
+Information about sales charges and sales charge reductions and waivers is also available free of charge on the Fund's website at www.ssgafunds.com.